Giraffe: Evolution

 The changes from extensive forests to more open habitats, which began 8 mya, are believed to be the main driver for the evolution of giraffes.
 During this time, tropical plants disappeared and were replaced by arid C4 plants, and a dry savannah emerged across eastern and northern Africa and western India.
-Some researchers have hypothesised that this new habitat coupled with a different diet, including acacia species, may have exposed giraffe ancestors to toxins that caused higher mutation rates and a higher rate of evolution.
+Some researchers have hypothesised that this new habitat, coupled with a different diet, including acacia species, may have exposed giraffe ancestors to toxins that caused higher mutation rates and a higher rate of evolution.
 The coat patterns of modern giraffes may also have coincided with these habitat changes.
 Asian giraffes are hypothesised to have had more okapi-like colourations.

-The giraffe genome is around 2.9 billion base pairs in length compared to the 3.3 billion base pairs of the okapi.
+The giraffe genome is around 2.9 billion base pairs in length, compared to the 3.3 billion base pairs of the okapi.
 Of the proteins in giraffe and okapi genes, 19.4% are identical.
 The divergence of giraffe and okapi lineages dates to around 11.5 mya.
-A small group of regulatory genes in the giraffe appear to be responsible for the animal's height and associated circulatory adaptations.
+A small group of regulatory genes in the giraffe appears responsible for the animal's height and associated circulatory adaptations.